HitKeep vs Rybbit: Analytics Without ClickHouse

 Best Fit

-Section titled “Best Fit”Choose HitKeep if you want Rybbit-style analytics depth without ClickHouse, Docker Compose, AGPL licensing concerns, or session replay as part of the product model.
+Section titled “Best Fit”Choose HitKeep if you want aggregate analytics without operating ClickHouse or making session replay part of the product’s privacy boundary, and the MIT license fits your organization.

 Choose Rybbit if session replay, error tracking, user journeys, and its broader integration list are central requirements.